DFS Group: Expansion

-In the 1960s and 1970s DFS Group significantly expanded their operation in Eurasia and North America.
+In the 1960s and 1970s DFS Group significantly expanded their operation in Pacific Islands and North America.
 DFS capitalized on the rising wave of Asian tourists who began to travel further overseas, opening stores in international airports and later in downtown locations where travelers have their purchases delivered before departure.
 In 1968, DFS opened its first downtown duty-free store in Kowloon, Hong Kong, followed shortly thereafter by Honolulu and eventually expanding to 14 locations all over the world.
-In 2005, branded halls opened in Okinawa, Japan, launching a new shop-in-shop concept for DFS Gallerias.
-In 2010, "DFS University" was established for its sales associates.